 - All students are required to compete at, or observe the WCC and MSHSL 2AA Sub-Section tournaments.
 Failure to attend either will cause that student to be ineligible to letter that year.

 - Students must sign up for every tournament they plan to compete in, NO LATER THAN 6 DAYS PRIOR TO THE TOURNAMENT DATE.
-Sign-ups are done by RSVPing to
+New for 2020-21, a mobile application will be used for tournament registration.
+More details on this will be coming as we start practicing.

 - Should a team member become ill or have another emergency on the morning of a tournament, he or she (or a parent) should text or call Coach Jones’s cell phone prior to our departure time.

 - Team members are expected to dress in appropriate tournament attire.
 Jeans, tennis shoes, and t-shirts are unacceptable.
 Preferred attire is suits, skirts, dress pants, dress shirts, ties.
-Shirts may not be revealing in any way, including an exposed midriff, shoulders, or cleavage.
-Solid, non-distracting colors are ideal.
-Skirts must not be higher than 1” above the knee, and may not be tight-fitting.
-If a skirt is worn, non-patterned pantyhose or tights are required.
 Dress shoes are required; heels must not be higher than 2”.
-The same outfit can certainly be worn to all tournaments; just as other activities have a single team uniform.
+The same outfit can be worn to all tournaments; just as other activities have a single team uniform.
 Team members are expected to remain in tournament attire for the entire tournament, including awards.
-(Team members may wear casual clothes that are in accordance with the MWHS dress code on the bus rides to and from tournaments.)
+(Team members may wear casual clothes that are in accordance with the MWHS dress code on the bus rides to and from in-person tournaments.)
 Team members are expected to have their hair pulled back from their face, so as not to distract during performance.
-Males should be clean-shaven, or have facial hair neatly-groomed.
+Guys should be clean-shaven, or have facial hair neatly-groomed.
 Jewelry should be conservative.

 - Team members not qualifying for the final round of competition at a tournament are expected to attend either the final round of their own category, or a final round in which a teammate is competing, unless given permission to attend another category.